KJR (AM): Sports teams

-KJR served as the home of the Seattle SuperSonics from 1987–2006.
+KJR served as the home of the Seattle SuperSonics from 1987 to 2006.

 Since the 2006-2007 season, ISP Sports was the media rights holder for Husky athletics until IMG College took over.
-KJR was the Washington IMG College Network's flagship station from 2002-2014.
+KJR was the Washington IMG College Network's flagship station from 2002 to 2014.
 (KJR has since lost the broadcast rights back to KOMO.)

 KJR carried some play-by-play from ESPN Radio, and some of the regular talk shows at night and during weekends.

 In 2002, Seattle Mariners relief pitcher Jeff Nelson had surgery to remove bone chips from his pitching elbow.
 During his weekly show with Dave "Softy" Mahler, Nelson announced he would attempt to sell his bone chips on eBay.
 After earning bids as high as $23,600, eBay pulled the chips from auction for violating the site's policy of not selling body parts.

 In 2003, Seattle Storm point guard Sue Bird made a bet with morning host Mitch Levy that gained national publicity.
 The bet was over Bird's season assist/turnover ratio.
 If the ratio finished higher that 3:1, Bird agreed to be spanked by Levy on the air.
 If Bird won the bet, Levy agreed to purchase Storm season tickets.
-The bet was later amended to include Bird yelling "Harder, Daddy, Harder."
+The bet was later amended to include Bird yelling "Harder, Daddy, Harder".
 The bet was ultimately called off by Bird.
 When asked at a later date, Tyler Orsborn (morning show producer at the time) suggested that Storm management were the real reason the bet was called off and not Bird.